Explosion, fire injure 1 at Houston-area chemical plant - Local News 8

 Explosion, fire injure 1 at Houston-area chemical plant

-PASADENA, Texas (AP) — Officials are investigating an explosion and fire at a chemical plant in suburban Houston that injured at least one person.
+PASADENA, Texas (AP) — Officials are investigating an explosion and fire at a chemical plant in suburban Houston that injured one person.
 It is not immediately known what caused Wednesday’s blast at the plant in the city of Pasadena.
-Harris County Sheriff Ed Gonzalez says in a tweet that the injured person was taken to a hospital.
-The person’s condition is not immediately made public.
-Local news broadcasts showed a large ball of fire at the plant followed by large plumes of black smoke.
-The fire later appeared to have been extinguished.
-The facility is owned by INEOS Phenol and produces Cumene, used to make various products including pesticides and cleaning products.
+But officials say the fire occurred as liquified natural gas was being transferred from a tanker truck to a storage tank.
+Crews later extinguished the blaze.
+Harris County Sheriff Ed Gonzalez says the injured person was taken to a hospital and is in stable condition.
+The facility is owned by INEOS Phenol and produces Cumene, used to make various things including pesticides and cleaning products.